Kubernetes-Succinctly/remind-me-v3/Readme.md

 1. VS Code IDE
 2. Docker
 3. ASP.net Core on .Net Core 2.1
-5. Test Frameworks: Protractor, and Jasmine on Karma test runner
-6. .Net Core 2.1 Web API
+4. .Net Core 2.1 Web API
-7. xUnit tests for .Net Core
+5. xUnit tests for .Net Core

 ### Installation

 Build individual projects from the CLI or VS Code.
-For the back end project in the **api** directory, the build task will restore all the nuget packages and the npm dependencies.
-For the job project in the **remind-me-cron-job**, the build task will restore the nuget packages.
+For the back end project in the **api** directory, the build task will restore all the nuget packages.
+For the job project in the **remind-me-cron-job** directory, the build task will restore the nuget packages.

 The following instructions assume that you are using the command line for all the operations.
 Depending upon which project you are building, change to the **api** or **job** directory before executing the following commands.
 The following command will build the project.